 Who Provides the Services?

 In most cases, executive protection details are comprised of prior law enforcement and/or military personnel.
-These individuals are highly trained, professional and reliable.
+These individuals are highly trained, professional, and reliable, bringing valuable experience and information to every assignment.

 How Does Integration Work?